-The energy transition leads to increasing planning needs in the electricity industry like:
+The energy transition leads to increasing electricity transmission grid planning like:

-Today therefore used electricity market simulation software requires ongoing and fixed IT expenditures.
-Further, only dedicated data research and calibration simulations create a usable input data set with close to reality results.
+Thereto necessary electricity market simulations require today ongoing and fixed IT expenditures.
+Furthermore, only dedicated data research and calibration simulations create a usable input data set with close to reality results.

-Maon develops electricity market simulations and provides them as browser-based services.
+Maon develops an electricity market simulation and provides it as a browser-based service.
 This enables simulations without the installation of software or hardware.
-Moreover, scenarios can be generated with already calibrated input data for Europe-wide and yearly simulations.
+Moreover, calibrated input data for Europe-wide and yearly simulations are available.

-The online plattform involves neither command lines nor direct application of optimization software.
+This online platform involves neither command lines nor direct application of optimization software.
 Instead, users are supported by parameterization tool kits and data quality checks.
-Additionally, unit commitment and market price results are prepared automatically for evaluations and applications as welfare analysis or power-flow simulations.
+Additionally, unit commitment and market price results are prepared automatically for evaluations and applications as social welfare analysis or power-flow simulations.

-If a positive initial plausibility, feasibility and complexity check occurs (lasts a few minutes) the procedure guarantees a break-free simulation run.
+With a positive initial plausibility, feasibility and complexity check (takes two minutes), this procedure guarantees a simulation run without abort.
 In case of failure, the user gets a problem description and a solution proposal.
-Hence, manual data processing can be reduced.
+Hence, manual data processing is reduced to a minimum.

-The new approach enables web-based, automatic and reproducible electricity market simulations without the need for permanent provision of software and hardware for users.
+Maon enables web-based and rapid electricity market simulations with minimal effort and without the need for permanent provision of software and hardware.